Assumption Catholic Secondary School

 Assumption Catholic Secondary School is a Catholic high school in Burlington, Ontario.

 Background

 The school population for the 2015-2016 school year was approximately 870.
 Assumption receives most new students from local separate elementary schools, including Ascension, St. Raphael, St. Paul, St. Patrick, St. John, and Holy Rosary.
 Like most Ontario secondary schools, Assumption offers academic programs for university-bound students and applied programs for college-bound students; it also offers co-op apprenticeship and workplace programs.
 In addition to the standard course types, Assumption offers Advanced Placement level courses in English, French, Geography and History, Math, and Science.
 Assumption, like all publicly funded Catholic schools in Ontario, also accepts non-Catholics.
-The Catholic school's parishes are Holy Rosary, St. Raphael's, St. John's, and St. Patrick's which are a part of the Diocese of Hamilton, under Bishop David Douglas Crosby.
+The Catholic school's parishes are Holy Rosary, St. Raphael's, St. John's, and St. Patrick's which are a part of the Diocese of Hamilton, under Bishop Joseph Dabrowski.

 Athletics

 Assumption varsity athletic teams compete in the Halton Secondary School Athletic Association (HSSAA) during regular league play and for regional championships as a member of the Golden Horseshoe Athletic Conference (GHAC).
 Through this regional competition the school vies for entry into the provincial high school championships administered by the Ontario Federation of School Athletic Associations.
 As of the 2015/16 season, Assumption fields 14 varsity girls and 14 varsity boys teams.